 VoiceDrive is a concept prototype of an automotive infotainment system, which explores interactions with Natural Language Processing, and Speech Recognition from the purview of Design and Human Factors.
 Comprehensive research was carried out to outline the advantages and drawbacks of Speech Recognition, how it is implemented in the automotive environment, how it has grown and its future in the domain.
-The research is an investigation on the possible feedback mechanisms the car might give if being interacted with predominantly by speech, and explorations in diminishing the dependencies of humans on a visual interface.
+The research is an investigation on the possible feedback mechanisms the car might give if being interacted with predominantly by speech, and explorations in diminishing our dependencies on a visual interface.

 Breaking away from the strictly closed and guide-lined realm of embedded automotive HMI design, VoiceDrive proposes a new, more open ecosystem, To allow 3rd party developers and other players to co-create newer applications in the Automotive Space accessing some of 150+ sensors on board.
 VoiceDrive was designed at Tata Elxsi, as my undergraduate thesis.